-three protagonists do not only share in Semprun’s experiences but share in one another’s memories and characteristics too, a detail that does not escape the protagonists themselves, as Karel reflects on their shared terrains of memory: ‘Ça l’agaçait, à la fin, que Juan eût investi le même territoire imaginaire que lui. […] Ils semblaient avoir les mêmes obsessions, ils étaient hantés par les mêmes personnages’ (p.
+La Montagne’s three protagonists do not only share in Semprun’s experiences but share in one another’s memories and characteristics too, a detail that does not escape the protagonists themselves, as Karel reflects on their shared terrains of memory: ‘Ça l’agaçait, à la fin, que Juan eût investi le même territoire imaginaire que lui. […] Ils semblaient avoir les mêmes obsessions, ils étaient hantés par les mêmes personnages’ (p.
 60).
 Within this fictional world, exchange is the common currency, seen in the ways in which the three protagonists exchange memories and experiences and, more viscerally, women.
 For example, Franca was first the lover of Juan before she married Antoine only to later have an affair with Juan, and her allocation between the two men resembles their earlier ‘sharing’ of another woman, Mary-Lou, and is repeated in their later proposed ‘sharing’ of Juan’s new girlfriend, Nadine.
-Juan and Karel share memories of another woman, Libuše, and of the Moskva-Pupp in Prague, a memory that links them to Josef Klims, a friend of Karel’s and author of L’Écriture ou la mort, the original title of Semprun’s L’Écriture ou la vie Antoine too shares memories of Prague as a city of his youth, and even of Karel’s father.
+Juan and Karel share memories of another woman, Libuše, and of the Moskva-Pupp in Prague, a memory that links them to Josef Klims, a friend of Karel’s and author of L’Écriture ou la mort, the original title of Semprun’s L’Écriture ou la vie.
+Antoine too shares memories of Prague as a city of his youth, and even of Karel’s father.
 Yet, through this disorientating web of exchange that seeks to communicate shared experience, death becomes a perpetual object of non-reciprocal exchange that frustrates the possibilities for communication, leaving behind only a trace, a void of unexperienced experience.